kmc2603/kmc2603/README.md

 📌 **Notable Work**
-- 📈 Created Performance Review Dashboards for Program Evaluation
+- 📈 Created Performance Review Dashboards for Project Evaluation
 - 📈 Achieved 85% follow-up rate in IHCI project with 20,000+ annual registrations via Simple App
 - 🧑‍⚕️ Trained 400+ healthcare workers in using digital tools and solutions